nguyenvanhuy0612/appium-novawindows2-driver/README.md

 >
 > This driver is built for Appium 2/3 and is not compatible with Appium 1.
 To install
 > the driver, simply run:
-> `appium driver install --source=npm appium-novawindows-driver`
+> `appium driver install --source=npm appium-novawindows2-driver`

 ## Usage

-Beside of standard Appium requirements NovaWindows Driver adds the following prerequisites:
+Beside of standard Appium requirements NovaWindows2 Driver adds the following prerequisites:

 - Appium Windows Driver only supports Windows 10 and later as the host.